kubrickfr/avsc-wiki/Benchmarks.md

 Displayed rates were computed over 150,000 records, taking the median of 15 runs.
-Percentages are relative to the fastest throughput for the schema. `-1` values indicate that the library doesn't support the schema.
+Percentages are relative to the fastest throughput for the schema.
 All benchmarks were run on a MacBook Air (1.7GHz Intel Core i7).
 The code is available in `etc/benchmarks/`.